-1) Participation on each laboratory practical is compulsory and the attendance will be recorded each time.
+1) Participation on each contact laboratory practical is compulsory and the attendance will be recorded each time.
 Students who are unable to take the laboratory exercise(s) are obliged to give a satisfactory oral review of the subject(s) missed during their excused absence (make-up lab).
-Students who missed more than three labs, have to re-take entire Veterinary and Food Chemistry course (with a new, unfilled Lab Manual) from February, 2020.*

-For the make-up lab (Exercise 14) one should fill (copy and learn) all the missed lab(s) in the Manual and (s)he will be asked a few short questions from the missed lab.
+For the make-up lab one should fill (copy and learn) all the missed lab(s) in the Manual and (s)he will be asked a few short questions from the missed lab (ONLINE).
 If they are properly answered then one can get the valid signature(s) for the missed lab(s).
 Note: the exam is not allowed with a missed lab exercise(s).

 2) A thorough theoretical preparation is required to a successful laboratory work!
 Therefore, a precise study of the related section of the laboratory manual and the thematically relevant chapters of the lecture prior each laboratory exercise is a must.
 The preparedness of students can be checked at any time during the lab course and an unsatisfactory result will be considered as a missed lab exercise.